joeysacct/Vecner-Notes/Sessions/Session 3 - the good campaign actually starts now.md

 - New dude - Shanzezim.
 Fish dude, lol. (marid)

 - Some asshole mortals trapped bro here.
-Part of the water clock guild.
+Part of the [[Water Clock Guild]].
 Repairing a clock rn

 - Flywheel that is a stone of good luck. (this will be mine)